barseghyanartur/django-fobi/README.rst

   forms (unlike form handlers, that are executed only if assigned).
 - Each plugin (form element or form handler) or a callback - is a Django micro-app.
+- In addition for form element and form handler plugins, integration form element and integration form handler plugins are implemented for integration with diverse third-party apps and frameworks (such as Django REST framework).

 Note, that `django-fobi` does not require django-admin and administrative rights/permissions to access the UI, although almost seamless integration with